The fax test failed

 If you are running the test from the Fax Setup Wizard (Windows) or HP Setup

-(Mac OS X), make sure the printer is not busy completing another
+Assistant (Mac OS X), make sure the printer is not busy completing another

 task, such as receiving a fax or making a copy.
 Check the display for